 So far, we've mostly been taking advantage of the fact that gdb understands your program at the source level: it knows about strings, source lines, call chains, and even complicated C++ data structures.
-But sometimes it's necessary to dive into the assembly code.
+But sometimes it's necessary to get down and dirty with the assembly code.